FH-Cloud-Computing/website/docs/index.md

 ---

+## Pre-requisites

+In order to pass this course you are expected to have an understanding of computer systems and networks (operating a Linux system, IP addresses, netmasks, etc) as well as basic skills in writing shell scripts.
+You will also require a computer you can install a small number of tools on (Terraform, etc).

+---

 ## Lectures

 Lectures are provided on the [lectures page](/lectures).
 Each lecture contains a text document, a PPTX, an audio book in MP3 and M4B (Apple) format, as well as a [video](https://www.youtube.com/channel/UC4U8FauY-SiYQJAbwDA_68g/).
 You can also listen to individual sections from the text document. **All content is available in all formats** so you only need to use the formats you prefer.

-**You are expected to understand and memorize the *&bdquo;In a hurry?&rdquo;* sections from the text version** for the theory test.
+**The theory test will require an understanding of these materials**.
+Take a look at the sample questions included in the text version.

 ---

 ## Practice

 Practice sections are provided on the [practice page](/practice).
 Each practice session is provided as a written tutorial and a video as well. **All content is present in the video and the text** so you only need to use the format you prefer.
-Source code is provided as a Git repository.
+Source code is provided as a [Git repository](https://github.com/FH-Cloud-Computing).

 **You are expected to do each practice session at least once.**

 ---